Lymphoma Treatments

 Checkpoint inhibitors

-These are drugs that can reactivate the immune system in cases where it has been deactivated by the tumour.
+Checkpoint inhibitors are medicines that can reactivate the immune system in areas where it has been suppressed by the tumour.

 Bispecific and trispecific antibodies